 Informal relations.
-Organizational relations that are developed on the basis of personal connections.
-These ties are often used instead of the formally recognized procedures to pursue organizational goals.
+Relations in organizations developed on the basis of personal connections.
+These ties are often used to pursue organizational goals instead of the formally recognized procedures.

 Infrastructure.
 The interface between a sociocultural system and its environment.
-In sociocultural materialism, infrastructure constitutes the principle mechanism by which society regulates the amount and type of energy from the environment.
+In sociocultural materialism it contains the principle mechanism by which society regulates the amount and type of energy from the environment.

 In-group.
-A social group that an individual belongs to and identifies with.
+A social group an individual belongs to and identifies with.

 Inner city.
-The central neighbourhoods of industrial cities, which are subject to dilapidation and decay, the more affluent residents having moved to outlying areas.
+The areas composing the central neighborhoods of industrial cities which are subject to dilapidation and decay, the more affluent residents having moved to outlying areas.

 Innovation.
-The introduction of a new technology, product, or technique into a sociocultural system.
-Alternatively, the behaviour of individuals who have accepted the culturally approved goal but have not fully internalized the culturally approved means to attain this goal.
-These individuals therefore adopt a different (and often deviant) method for attaining the goal.
-Innovation is one of the five modes of adaptation in Robert K. Merton’s anomie theory.
-See also Conformity, Rebellion, Retreatism, and Ritualism.
+One of Merton’s adaptations in Anomie Theory (or Stress Theory).
+It is characterized by individuals who have accepted the culturally approved goal, but have not fully internalized the culturally approved means to attain this goal.
+The individual thereby adopts a different (and often deviant) method for attaining the goal.

 Instinct.
-A genetically fixed pattern of complex behaviour (that is, behaviour that goes beyond reflex) that appears in all normal animals within a given species.
-The vast bulk of human behaviour is learned.
-Though humans have several reflexive behaviours, the behaviour of humans is not considered to be instinctual by most social scientists.
+A genetically fixed pattern of complex behavior (that is, beyond reflex) which appears in all normal animals within a given species.
+The behavior of humans is not instinctual.

 Institution.
-An established pattern of human social behaviour in a given society.
-Examples include marriage, family, and government.
+An established pattern of human social behavior in a given society--such as marriage, family, or government.